nielssp/nielssp.dk/content/published/notes-on-raycasting.md

 `pos` is the map position of the sprite while `texture` is the texture that should be rendered. `relPos` and `relDist` are the sprite's position and distance relative to the player, they'll be updated on every frame.

-For the purpose of this demonstration we'll create a global sprite array that contains all sprites on the map:
+For this demonstration we'll create a global sprite array that contains all sprites on the map:

 ```typescript
 const sprites: Sprite[] = [];